-As of March 31, 2022, the Company had approximately \$0.16 million in its operating bank account, and working capital of approximately \$0.38 million.
+As of June 30, 2022, the Company had \$2,632 in its operating bank account, and working capital deficiency \$86,518.
 On September 30, 2021, the Sponsor agreed to provide the Company with loans in such amounts as may be required by the Company to fund the Company's working capital requirements up to an aggregate of \$250,000.
-On March 8, 2022, the Sponsor agreed to provide the Company with loans in such amounts as may be required by the Company to fund the Company's working capital requirements up to an aggregate of \$250,000.
-On March 8, 2022, the Sponsor agreed to provide the Company with loans in order to finance transaction costs in connection with a Business Combination, the Company's Sponsor or an affiliate of the Sponsor or certain of the Company's officers and directors may, but are not obligated to, provide the Company Working Capital Loans, as defined below (see Note 5).
-As of March 31, 2022, there were no amounts outstanding under any Working Capital Loans.
+On March 8, 2022, the Sponsor agreed to provide the Company with loans in such amounts as may be required by the Company with loans in such amounts as may be required to fund the Company's working capital requirements up to an aggregate of \$500,000.
+In addition, in order to finance transaction costs in connection with a Business Combination, the Company's Sponsor or an affiliate of the Sponsor or certain of the Company's officers and directors may, but are not obligated to, provide the Company working capital loans (see Note 5).
+As of June 30, 2022, there were no amounts outstanding under any working capital loans.